Provide information on prescale factor or rate in the fraction of events that are passed to the online monitoring

 More details in a minute...

-#1 Updated by Kurt Biery almost 6 years ago
+#1 Updated by Kurt Biery over 7 years ago

 One way to provide a well-determine fraction of the events to the online monitoring application/modules is to prescale the events and provide the prescale value to the onmon modules.
 Operationally, though, prescaling seems like it could be a pain.
 Tuning a prescale so that the online monitoring application doesn't cause backpressure but doesn't wait long times for events seems like a lot of work.
 And a small increase in the trigger rate during a run could make the prescale that was set at the beginning of the run obsolete quite quickly.